aplchian/lamrim/two/3-7-point-cause-effect.md

 #### (i) Cultivating a recognition that all beings are your mothers.

-Because cyclic existence is beginning less, your births are also without beginning.
+Because cyclic existence is beginningless, your births are also without beginning.
 Therefore you have died and been reborn again and again.
 There is no kind of body which you have not taken, no place you have not been reborn, and there is not person who has not been a relative such as your mother.

 Moreover, all beings have not only previously been your mothers but will also be your mothers in the future and limitless number of times. **Reflect on this and become convinced all beings have been your mothers.** Once you develop this conviction, you will easily remember their kindness and so forth.
 If you do not develop it you will have no basis for remembering their kindness.